TejavenkatA99/5130f2023/ProjectProgress_Week2/ReadMe.txt

 Tasks I have done:

-In this week Implemented the functionality for the signup page and also configured googlefirebase for the user authentication.
+In this week, I have Implemented the functionality for the signup page and also configured googlefirebase for the user authentication.

 References: